Similarities between Slovakia and Chile

 - similar flowers and other plants and so much green around – I know in Chile it is because of a lot of rain as the clouds get stopped here by the Andes and pushed back to the Pacific coast so Chile is pretty green most of the time.
-In Slovakia we have it similar maybe half of the year so the green Chilean nature made me feel like at home (the Argentinian Patagonia was more dry.)
-The forest and trees are something I incredibly miss when I’m home-sick and in Chile it all just felt right.
+In Slovakia we have it similar maybe half of the year so the green Chilean nature made me feel at home (vs. the Argentinian Patagonia was more dry.)
+The forest and trees are something I incredibly miss when I’m home-sick and in Chile the nature just felt ”right”.

 - small grocery shops are more expensive than big hypermarkets – so true in both countries.